isomerpages/govtech-gobusiness-main/_start-a-business/key-steps-to-start/choose-a-business-structure.md

 - What is the nature of my business?
 - How many owners will there be?
 - How much capital will I invest?
-- What risks am I able to take?
+- What risks am I prepared to take?
 - What is my long-term plan for the business?
 - What are the pros and cons of the different structures?
 - What are my business needs?
-- Is the business structure easy to close?
+- Is the business structure easy to set up, manage and close?

+### Filing Obligations

+There will be different filing obligations depending on your business structure.
+Find out more about [Annual Filing with ACRA](/run-and-grow/annual-returns/) and [Tax Returns Filing with IRAS](/run-and-grow/taxes-and-gst/).

+### Not sure which business structure to choose?

+Get recommendations on the suitable business structure based on your business preferences with our e-Adviser for Business Structure.

+{% include button.html text="Go to e-Adviser for Business Structure" src="https://eadviser.g2b.sg/businessstructure" type="primary" %}

 [Download a PDF summary of the different types of business entities](/images/start/Types_of_Business_Entities_Apr21.pdf){:target="_blank"}.